All content on this page is correct as of July 27, 2020

 You will need to meet the requirements of the route you are applying for and pay the UK application fee.
 The terms of your existing leave will remain the same until your application is decided.
 This means that if you are currently here as a visitor, for example, and want to apply for a route that allows you to work in the UK, you won’t be able to work until your new application is decided.
 As above, you will not be able to enrol your biometrics for the time being.

-If your current visa expires after 31st July 2020 these provisions will not apply to you.
+If your current visa expires after 31st July 2020 these provisions will not apply to you, unless your application is urgent.
 You should keep checking the gov.uk website for updates as we understand this deadline may be reviewed by the Home Office.

 If you are here as a Tier 4 student, your leave expires between 24th January and 31st July and you normally would not be able to extend your leave from within the UK, you can exceptionally apply to do so.
 If you are unable to complete your course in your current period of leave due to COVID-19 you can apply from within the UK to complete the course.
 If you need to repeat a year, retake a module or resit an exam, you will be exempt from demonstrating academic progression as would normally be needed.
 There is more information in the Home Office coronavirus guidance for Tier 4 sponsors, migrants and short-term students.